TheCrazyGM/auto-market/README.md

 ## Features

-- Sell HBD for HIVE on the internal Hive market
+- Buy/Sell HBD for HIVE on the internal Hive market
-- Sell tokens on the Hive-Engine sidechain market
+- Buy/Sell tokens on the Hive-Engine sidechain market
 - Process multiple accounts using a single active key
 - Sell specific tokens or all non-whitelisted tokens
 - Configure token whitelist in the YAML configuration file
-- Set minimum and maximum amounts to sell
+- Set minimum and maximum amounts for trading
 - Dry-run mode to simulate transactions without broadcasting
 - Detailed logging with debug option